chuckmilam/create-ks-iso/README.md

 ```Shell
 ./sanitize-create-ks-iso.sh
 ```
-Be sure to specify the same environment variables if any were used to change default path names in the initial run of `create-ks-iso.sh`.
+Be sure to specify the same configuration/environment variables if any were used to change default path names in the initial run of `create-ks-iso.sh`.

 ## Roadmap
 Things to implement/improve:
 - [ ] Make configurable as variables in ks.cfg:
-    - [ ] Disk partition sizes
+    - [x] Disk partition sizes
     - [ ] NTP configuration
     - [ ] Network settings
 - [ ] DOCKERFILE for portability